On this page

 pip_type = Protected,pip_trust = 8192. peinit is now PIP-protected at the highest level.
 No other process can signal it, debug it, or interfere with it. - It runs on the SYSTEM token.
 Inherited from init. peinit has every privilege; it can do anything that requires authority.

 - It's purpose-built for the bootstrap.
-Other init-style processes do general-purpose process management; peinit specifically knows about Peios's identity model, mount policies, CAAP distribution, and the service-launching pattern Peios uses.
+Other init-style processes do general-purpose process management; peinit specifically knows about Peios's identity model, its registry-defined service catalog, and the service-launching pattern Peios uses.

 The combination of "PIP-protected" and "all privileges" and "purpose-built" makes peinit the right thing to be PID 1.
 A general-purpose init that wasn't signed at TCB level would be a weak link — every TCB-level process (authd, loregd, eventd) is unreachable by their lifecycle manager, which means lifecycle management could only be done by another TCB-level process.
 That role is peinit.